Jasbrina/SushiBot/README.md

 [logo]: https://i.imgur.com/U1fQ4D8.png "."
 General-purpose artbot created for assisting in several Discord servers.
 Has a variety of commands, ranging from administrative to fun and art-esque.
+Hosted 24/7.

 ## Invite to Server